TRAVEL & DAY ONE

 benvenuto a Roma, and art history’S greatest hits

-Had my little charcuterie plate and last night’s Top Chef and then made my way to the gate.
+I settled in for a while with my little charcuterie plate and last night’s Top Chef, before making my way to the gate.

 Arriving in Rome, I got my luggage and was met by a driver sent by Flash Pack, and it was about a 45-minute drive to our hotel.